davidcruy/bad-files-check/README.md

 Create a new app for your appropriate API, at the moment I have only tested the **Dropbox API**, make sure you request **Full Dropbox** access, give it a name.
 And you're app is created!

 Aftwerwards you can use your app to generate **access tokens** to use with this console application.

-# Why is the check so slow?
-The API calls are currently running in a single thread and the API-calls to Dropbox take a while.
-Maybe I'll add multithreading support in the future?